Mealman1551/ArchivedDataCodec/CONTRIBUTING.md

 Hello, i love your interest in contributing but you can only contribute to the ADC Canary repo!
 Your features or fixes will be eventually added to stable.

-Canary is the live development repo on GitLab, after a function or bugfix it will be pushed straight to Aurora, which will come eventually to Stable
+Canary is the live development repo on GitLab, after a working function or bugfix it will be pushed straight to Aurora, which will eventually become Stable

 You can find the repo and contributing.md for Canary here: [https://gitlab.com/Mealman1551/adc-canary](https://gitlab.com/Mealman1551/adc-canary)